India blackouts casts shadow over Modi's economic recovery

 As a result, Gujarat is now a surplus power producer.

-Doing the same at a national level would, however, be tough as responsibility for power is shared between the ‘center’ and India’s 29 federal states.
+Doing the same at a national level would, however, be tough as responsibility for power is shared between the ‘centre’ and India’s 29 federal states.
 The problem is a lot bigger too.